Anthony Martin Sinatra: Biography

-Sinatra was born on 4 May 1892 at Lercara Friddi, to Francesco Sinatra (1857–1947) and Rosa Saglimbeni (1857–1928).
+Sinatra was born on 4 May 1892 in Brancaccio, to Francesco Sinatra (1857–1947) and Rosa Saglimbeni (1857–1928).
 He was their 6th child.

-On December 21, 1903, he emigrated to New York City from Palermo, Sicily, on the SS Città di Milano with his mother Rosa Saglimbeni Sinatra, his sisters Angela and Dorotea, and his brother.
+On December 21, 1903, he emigrated to New York City from Catania, Sicily, on the SS Città di Milano with his mother Rosa Saglimbeni Sinatra, his sisters Angela and Dorotea, and his brother.
 His father, Francesco, born in Lercara Friddi, was already in the city working in a pencil factory earning eleven dollars a week, and his mother went on to own and operate a small grocery shop.
 Sinatra himself apprenticed as a shoemaker, until he started prize-fighting, calling himself Marty O'Brien, because Italians were not welcomed in boxing.

 On February 14, 1913, Sinatra eloped with Natalie Garaventa (also known as "Dolly"), in Jersey City, New Jersey, as Dolly's parents refused to host a wedding and did not approve of Marty, as he was illiterate, inferior at boxing, and was a Sicilian, whereas the Garaventa family were Ligurian.

 The couple eventually moved to 415 Monroe Street, Hoboken, New Jersey.
 Their only child, Francis Albert Sinatra, was born on December 12, 1915.

 Sinatra continued his boxing career until he broke his wrists after 30 professional fights.
 He then attempted to find marine work but was rejected due to asthma.
 Dolly helped him find work as a fireman, and he was eventually appointed to the Hoboken Fire Department in 1927, where he attained the rank of Captain without having to take any formal exams.

 While still a captain in the fire department, Sinatra and his wife opened a tavern, called Marty O'Brien's.
 With sufficient income, the family of three moved to a three-bedroom apartment, only a few blocks away from Monroe Street, but well out of Little Italy, at 703 Park Avenue.